Significance tests of feature relevance for a black-box learner: The proposed black-box tests

 Assumption A concerns the rate of convergence in terms of the differenced regret, where $R(\widehat{f}_n) - R(f^*) \geq 0$, known as the prediction regret with respect to a loss function $l(\cdot, \cdot)$ of $\widehat{f}_n$.
 Note that

-which says that the rate $n^{-\gamma}$ is no worse than the least favorable one between the regrets of $\widehat{f}_n$ and $\widehat{g}_n$. {In the literature, the convergence rates for the right-hand of \eqref{regret} has been extensively investigated.
-For example, the rate is $n^{-\beta /(2\beta + d)}$ for nonparametric regression \citep{wasserman2006all}, and the rate is $d n^{-2\beta /(2\beta + 1)} \log^3 n$ for a regularized ReLU neural net \citep{schmidt2020nonparametric}, where $\beta$ is the degree of smoothness of a $d$-dimensional true regression function.
+which says that the rate $n^{-\gamma}$ is no worse than the least favorable one between the regrets of $\widehat{f}_n$ and $\widehat{g}_n$.
+In the literature, the convergence rates for the right-hand of \eqref{regret} have been extensively investigated.
+For example, the rate is $n^{-\xi /(2\xi + d)}$ for nonparametric regression \cite{wasserman2006all}, and the rate is $d n^{-2\xi /(2\xi + 1)} \log^3 n$ for a regularized ReLU neural net \cite{schmidt2020nonparametric}, where $\xi$ is the degree of smoothness of a $d$-dimensional true regression function.
+Note that an over-parametrized model may slow the convergence rate $\gamma$, yet an under-parametrized model may violate Assumption A, since the approximation error may not vanish.
+This fact is supported by Example 7 in Simulation (Section \ref{sec:sim}).

 \textbf{Assumption B} (Lyapounov condition for $\Lambda^{(1)}_n$).
 Assume that